naturalis/barcode-constrained-phylogeny/README.md

 ![graphviz (1)](https://github.com/naturalis/barcode-constrained-phylogeny/blob/main/doc/dag.svg)
 (zoomed view is available [here](https://raw.githubusercontent.com/naturalis/barcode-constrained-phylogeny/main/doc/dag.svg))

+More detailed documentation of the individual rules is provided [here](workflow/documentation.md).

 ## Repository layout

 Below is the top-level layout of the repository.
 This layout is in line with